 20. Individualized Educational Programs (IEP’s)

-Use an IEP with each child.
+Use an IEP with each child for spiritual growth.
 On a sheet of paper, list the areas of need a child has, your plans to help that child grow in those areas, and how you’ll know if you’ve accomplished each objective.
 Keep children’s IEPs in a file folder.
 Regularly pray over each child’s IEP and evaluate the progress.

 21. Teacher for a Day